 Customer Profiles Before Online Sales

-Before online sales became the norm customer profiles and even marketing plans were broad outlines.
+Before market saturation became the norm customer profiles and even marketing plans were merely broad outlines.
 However, in the communication age, broad outlines are unsuccessful.
-Consumers expect you to see them, to understand their life, and to craft the perfect solutions.
-It’s clear a customer profile that lists Male, 18-25 with an income of $40,000+ isn’t going to help you make actual sales.
+Consumers expect you to see them, to understand their life, and to craft the perfect solution.
+It’s clear a customer profile that lists Male, 18-25 with an income of $40,000+ doesn’t help you create marketing that speaks directly to someone.

-How to Craft an Amazing Customer Avatar/ Profile
+How to Craft a Useful Customer Avatar/ Profile

 The easiest way to do this is to describe a current customer/client.
 Write down everything you know about that one person.